 Music and Drama are all around us.
 They provide the soundtrack to our lives and reflect our personal experiences through live performance, theatre, film and television.
-They connect us through people and places in our ever-changing world.
+They connect us through people and places in an ever-changing world.

-The aim of our Performing Arts curriculum is to foster and develop skills including creativity, collaboration and confidence by performing, creating, analysing and evaluating music and drama from a range of cultures and backgrounds.
-We will celebrate the success of students in concerts and extra-curricular activities and challenge students’ pre-conceived ideas of culture and the world around us.
 We aim to enhance the whole school community through the sheer joy of creation.
-We develop skills of empathy and understanding through exploration of concepts and big ideas and creating a life-long love of the arts, friendships, bonds and experiences that will not easily be forgotten.
+We help to develop skills of empathy and understanding through exploration of concepts and big ideas and creating a life-long love of the arts, friendships, bonds and experiences that will not easily be forgotten.

 Our Curriculum Intent